 Many people like to obtain rakeback as a form of rebate on the money they pay while grinding at the tables.
 You may be pleased that Coinpoker offers a 33% rakeback standard to its players, but you must possess a balance in its proprietary CHP token to benefit from it.

 Ordinarily, the rake (called Community Contributions at Coin) you pay in ring game tables is paid in USDT.
-However, if you have a CHP balance, then when you leave the table, all the USDT rake you paid during that session is returned to you, and the equivalent amount in CHP is deducted from your balance.
+However, if you have a CHP balance, then when you leave the table, half the USDT rake you paid during that session is returned to you, and the equivalent amount in CHP is deducted from your balance.

 This in-house RB program is the only form of CoinPoker rakeback deal.
 We did find a few affiliates offering private CoinPoker rakeback arrangements.
 These ad hoc RB percentages are basically up to the affiliate's discretion.
 Many sites promoting such rakeback deals for CoinPoker are best described as “unsavory.”